 Many people have a horrific image of what hostels are like; prison-style bunks in filthy dorms filled with perverts, but it couldn’t be further from the case…mostly.
 Of course with many hostels, you get what you pay for.
 Don’t expect to pay £2 a night for a luxury experience.
 That being said, you’d be stunned how modern and well equipped some hostels are these days!
 Many are actually better quality than the cheapest hotels!

-Definitely, the most modern and most luxurious option are capsule hostels, where you crawl into your 4 walled bunk and close the curtain to have total privacy.
+Definitely, the most modern and most luxurious option is capsule hostels, where you crawl into your 4 walled bunk and close the curtain to have total privacy.
 Some hostel bunks might come with their own TVs and nightlights, with beds comfier than you have at home!
 You’ll find sleek modern common areas with plasma screen TVs, vending machines, video games, a karaoke machine and all sorts thrown in between, you’d be amazed!

 Food is an expense we can’t really avoid, but hostels will provide one meal for you!
 Most hostels offer a free breakfast for guests!
 Of course, don’t expect anything spectacular.
 For the most part, it might only be a slice of toast, but who’s a budget traveller to turn down free food!
 Many hostels will also offer free tea and coffee throughout the day, more than you can expect from a hotel!